Log–log plot: Log-log linear regression models

-Log–log plots are often use for visualizing log-log linear regression models with (roughly) log-normal, or Log-logistic, errors.
-In such models, after log-transforming the dependent and independent variables, a Simple linear regression model can be fitted, with the errors becoming homoscedastic.
+Log–log plots are often used for visualizing log-log linear regression models with (roughly) log-normal, or log-logistic, errors.
+In such models, after log-transforming the dependent and independent variables, a simple linear regression model can be fitted, with the errors becoming homoscedastic.
 This model is useful when dealing with data that exhibits exponential growth or decay, while the errors continue to grow as the independent value grows (i.e., heteroscedastic error).

 As above, in a log-log linear model the relationship between the variables is expressed as a power law.
 Every unit change in the independent variable will result in a constant percentage change in the dependent variable.
 The model is expressed as: